Shtokavian: Šumadija–Vojvodina

 Also known as Younger Ekavian, is one of the bases for the standard Serbian language.
 It is spoken by Serbs across most of Vojvodina (excluding easternmost parts around Vršac), northern part of western Serbia, around Kragujevac and Valjevo in Šumadija, in Mačva around Šabac and Bogatić, in Belgrade and in predominantly ethnically Serbian villages in eastern Croatia around the town of Vukovar.
 It is predominately Ekavian (Ikavian forms are of morphophonological origin).
 In some parts of Vojvodina the old declension is preserved.
 Most Vojvodina dialects and some dialects in Šumadija have an open e and o.
 However the vernaculars of western Serbia, and in past to them connected vernaculars of (old) Belgrade and southwestern Banat (Borča, Pančevo, Bavanište) are as close to the standard as a vernacular can be.
 The dialect presents a base for the Ekavian variant of the Serbian standard language.

 Eastern Herzegovinian

 Also called Eastern Herzegovinian or Neo-Ijekavian.
 It encompasses by far the largest area and the number of speakers of all Shtokavian dialects.
 It is the dialectal basis of the standard literary Croatian, Bosnian, Serbian, and Montenegrin languages.

+A specific idiom which is often grouped with Eastern Herzegovinian is Dubrovnik subdialect.
+Also known as Western Ijekavian, in earlier centuries, this subdialect was an independent subdialect of Western Shtokavian dialect.
+After migrations and Neo-Shtokavisation, it preserved features (like accent, vowels, morphology etc.) which are different to Eastern Herzegovinian.
+It has a mixed Shtokavian and Chakavian vocabulary, with some words from Dalmatian, older Venetian and modern Italian.